The-Web-Scraping-Playbook/awesome-google-shopping-scrapers/README.md

 ---

 ## 🧠 Google-Shopping OpsKit
-> Find out everything you need to know to reliably scrape Google-Shopping with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/google-shopping)
+> Find out everything you need to know to reliably scrape Google-Shopping with our new tool: [Ops Kit](https://scrapeops.io/websites/google-shopping)

 This kit provides the blueprint for Google-Shopping scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots